primait/auth0_ex/README.md

 Note that right now caching is assumed to be all-or-nothing with respect to multiple clients i.e. either all clients use caching or none of them do.
 If you have a use case that is not supported by this please contact us so that we can see what we can do.

 ### Redis
 Clients can be configured to use caching through Redis.
-To use cachine you can use the following configuration:
+To use caching you can use the following configuration:

 ```elixir
 config :prima_auth0_ex, :token_cache, EncryptedRedisTokenCache